Let's get going with your Inventory Items. You've got two options:

 The Description field is a place for you to include lots of information about your Item.
 This information will be seen by your Clients in your Online Public Gallery among other places so you'll want to consider that as you write the copy.
 The Description field is also a searchable field within RW Elephant so anything you include here will influence the search results you ultimately get.
 Additionally, use Hyperlinks within Item Descriptions to lead visitors on your website wherever you'd like them to go.

-Use Tags to give relate your Items to one another.
+Use Tags to relate Items to one another.
 Use any words you'd like within the Tags section.
 They can emphasize specific characteristics and connect items within your Online Gallery.

 The Internal Note field stores information about the Item that will never be shown to your Client.
 Use this field to indicate the Item's location in your warehouse, the required set-up time, or other info you want to keep handy but not share with the Client.